 an interactive touch-and-listen experience using old-school and new technologies (2019)

-made with electroconductive thread, linen and silk fibres, electronics, loom. spoken word audio recording.
+made with electroconductive thread, linen and silk fibres, electronics, loom. audio recording.

 Each figure on the tapestry is connected to one of eight chapters of an audio story, that the audience can play in order or randomly.

 The Tactile Tapestry was displayed at FutureFest by Nesta at the Barbican, London 2019.